 Cover Page 1

-Important Notice
+Important Notice 1

-Table of Contents
+Table of Contents 2

-Introduction
+Introduction 4

-Plain Language
+Plain Language 4

 Stop Health Care Fraud!
+4

-Discrimination is Against the Law.
+Discrimination is Against the Law 5

 Preventing Medical Mistakes

 FEHB Facts

-No pre-existing condition limitation
+No pre-existing condition limitation 8

 Minimum Essential Coverage (MEC)

 Minimum value standard

 Where you can get information about enrolling in the FEHB Program

-Types of coverage available for you and your family
+Enrollment types available for you and your family

 Family Member Coverage

 Children's Equity Act

 When benefits and premiums start

 When you retire

 When FEHB coverage ends

 Upon divorce

 Temporary Continuation of Coverage (TCC)

 Converting to individual coverage

 Health Insurance Marketplace

 Section 1.
 How This Plan Works

 Section 2.
-Changes for 2023

-Section 2.
-Changes for 2025
+Changes for 2024

+Section 3.
+How You Get Care

-Identification cards
+Identification cards 16

 Where you get covered care

-Where you get covered care Plan providers
+Plan providers

-Plan facilities
+• Plan facilities

 What you must do to get covered care

-What you must do to get covered care Primary care
+Primary care

 Specialty care

 Hospital care

-Hospital care If you are hospitalized when your enrollment begins
+If you are hospitalized when your enrollment begins

 You need prior Plan approval for certain serivces

-Inpatient hospital admissionOther services
+Inpatient hospital admission

+• Other services

-How to request precertification for an admission or get prior authorization for Other services
+• How to request precertification for an admission or get prior authorization for Other services

 Non-urgent care claims

 Urgent care claims

 Concurrent care claims

 Maternity Care

-If your treatment needs to be extended.
+If your treatment needs to be extended

 What happens when you do not follow the precertification rules when using non-network facilities

-Circumstances beyond our control 20
+Circumstances beyond our control

-If you disagree with our pre-service claim decision 20

-To reconsider a non-urgent care claim 21

-To reconsider an urgent care claim 21

-To file an appeal with OPM 21

-Section 4.
-Your Costs for Covered Services 22

-Cost-sharing 22

-Copayments 22

-Deductible 22

-Coinsurance 22

-Differences between our Plan allowance and the bill 22

-Your catastrophic protection out-of-pocket maximum 22

-Carryover 23

-When Government facilities bill us

-Important Notice About Surprise Billing - Know Your Rights

-The Federal Flexible Spending Account Program - FSAFEDS

-Section 5.
-High and Standard Option Benefits

-Section 5.
-High and Standard Option Overview

-Section 5(a).
-Medical Services and Supplies Provided by Physicians and Other Healthcare Professionals

-Section 5(b).
-Surgical and Anesthesia Services Provided by Physicians and Other Healthcare Professionals

-Section 5(c).
-Services Provided by a Hospital or Other Facility, and Ambulance Services

-Section 5(d).
-Emergency Services/Accidents 57

-Section 5(e).
-Mental Health and Substance Use Disorder Benefits

-Section 5(f).
-Prescription Drug Benefits

-Section 5(g).
-Dental Benefits

-Section 5(h).
-Wellness and Other Special Features

-Section 6.
-General Exclusions - Services, Drugs and Supplies We Do Not Cover

-Section 7.
-Filing a Claim for Covered Services

-Section 8.
-The Disputed Claims Process

-Section 9.
-Coordinating Benefits with Medicare and Other Coverage

-When you have other health coverage

-TRICARE and CHAMPVA

-Workers' Compensation

-Medicaid

-When other Government agencies are responsible for your care

-When others are responsible for injuries

-When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage

-Clinical Trials

-When you have Medicare

-The Original Medicare Plan (Part A or Part B)

-Tell us about your Medicare coverage

-Medicare Advantage (Part C)

-Medicare prescription drug coverage (Part D)

-Section 10.
-Definitions of Terms We Use in This Brochure

-Index

-Summary of Benefits for Group Health Cooperative of South Central Wisconsin High Option - 2023

-Summary of Benefits for Group Health Cooperative of South Central Wisconsin Standard Option - 2023

-2023 Rate Information for Group Health Cooperative of South Central Wisconsin
+If you disagree with our pre-service claim decision 20 To reconsider a non-urgent care claim 21 To reconsider an urgent care claim 21 To file an appeal with OPM 21 Section 4.
+Your Costs for Covered Services 22 Cost-sharing 22 Copayments 22 Deductible 22 Coinsurance 22 Differences between our Plan allowance and the bill 22 Your catastrophic protection out-of-pocket maximum 22 Carryover 23 When Government facilities bill us 23 Important Notice About Surprise Billing - Know Your Rights 23 The Federal Flexible Spending Account Program - FSAFEDS 24 Section 5.
+High and Standard Option Benefits 25 Section 5.
+High and Standard Option Overview 27 Section 5(a).
+Medical Services and Supplies Provided by Physicians and Other Healthcare Professionals 28 Section 5(b).
+Surgical and Anesthesia Services Provided by Physicians and Other Healthcare Professionals 45 Section 5(c).
+Services Provided by a Hospital or Other Facility, and Ambulance Services 54 Section 5(d).
+Emergency Services/Accidents 58 Section 5(e).
+Mental Health and Substance Use Disorder Benefits Section 5(f).
+Prescription Drug Benefits 63 Section 5(g).
+Dental Benefits 68 Section 5(h).
+Wellness and Other Special Features.
+70 Section 6.
+General Exclusions - Services, Drugs and Supplies We Do Not Cover Section 7.
+Filing a Claim for Covered Services Section 8.
+The Disputed Claims Process Section 9.
+Coordinating Benefits with Medicare and Other Coverage When you have other health coverage TRICARE and CHAMPVA Workers' Compensation Medicaid When other Government agencies are responsible for your care When others are responsible for injuries When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage Clinical Trials When you have Medicare The Original Medicare Plan (Part A or Part B) Tell us about your Medicare coverage Medicare Advantage (Part C) Medicare prescription drug coverage (Part D) Section 10.
+Definitions of Terms We Use in This Brochure Index Summary of Benefits for Group Health Cooperative of South Central Wisconsin High Option - 2024 Summary of Benefits for Group Health Cooperative of South Central Wisconsin Standard Option - 2024 2024 Rate Information for Group Health Cooperative of South Central Wisconsin 90